linas/i370-gcc/README.md

 include files, or uses the wrong assembler.
 Tried to hack around this with the `xxbuild.sh` script, and it almost works.
 But not quite.

+The trainwreck involves `genmodes`.
+This needs to exeutable on the builder (lets assume x86_64, for example).
+This needs a version of libiberty for x86_64, too.
+Great.
+The `genmodes` tool generates the actual compiler from the machine description (in `i370.md`).
+Great!
+The result should then be built with `i370-ibm-linux-gcc`, but it isn't: the x86 version of `gcc` gets used instead.
+Argh!
+I can't get it to switch over.

 In practice, several hard-to-debug issues arise.
 Listed below.
 * If you cross-installed binutils, then it installed a file `$SYSROOT/usr/include/ansidecl.h` which clobbers the libiberty